Employee Onboarding Workflow Automation To Impress New Hires

 Maybe you want to add in the Employee Orientation event to the Onboarding Process.
-Simply add a task (or tasks) within the workflow.
+Simply add a task (or tasks) within the workflow which you can automate using an employee onboarding software.
 For example, if you need new employees to enroll in your health insurance plan as soon as possible, create a new section in the form to collect the right information and make sure your Benefits Manager is added to the workflow.
 This way, people like Sheryl don’t waste the first day filling out forms.

 You could also create a personalized Welcome Kit for new hires.
 Company swag, takeout menus from local dives, and a personalized welcome card from the team can make a big impact.
 This can be easily added as a task to the workflow and the Kit will be ready on time!

 Whether you are a startup, a non-profit, or a large corporation, employee onboarding is something you need to get right.
 To keep the best talent, you need to make a great first impression.
 What better way than with a perfectly timed workflow that gives everyone the same amazing experience!